vankleefjim/go_experiment_jet/README.md

-This is an experiment on using go-jet for database access.
-Also setup to be used inside project IDX.
+This is an experiment
+- using go-jet for database access
+- (partial) setup to be used inside project IDX
+- templ package
+- htmx

 # Get started
 - Copy the .env.dist file to .env and adjust as you wish.